-Sensex up by 151 points, Nifty stays above 8,000 as markets continue to extend gains
+Sensex ends three points down, Nifty stays above 8,000 as markets end trading on flat note

 FMCG and Pharmaceutical stocks were among the top performers, while shares of oil and gas companies faced selling pressure by investors.

-Indian stock markets extended gains made on Tuesday during intra-day trading on Wednesday, with the Bombay Stock Exchange Sensex rising by 151.41 points at 26,364.85 and National Stock Exchange Nifty gaining 52.20 points at 8,085.05 (as of 12.25pm).
-Stocks of Fast-moving Consumer Goods and pharmaceutical companies were among the top performers on both indices, while shares of oil and gas companies faced selling pressure by investors, NDTV reported.
+Indian stock markets ended Wednesday on a flat note despite gains during early trading.
+While the Bombay Stock Exchange ended 2.76 points down at 26,210.68, the National Stock Exchange Nifty gained two points to close at 8,034.85.
+Stocks of Fast-moving Consumer Goods and pharmaceutical companies were among the top performers on both indices, while automobile companies faced selling pressures by investors, Business Standard reported.

-Companies such as Cipla, Dr Reddy’s Laboratories and Wipro saw gains, while Bharat Petroleum Corporation Limited and Tata Steel were among the under-performers.
-Sentiment was also impacted by the purchase of equities worth Rs 1,502 crore by domestic investors on Tuesday, even as foreign investors sold stocks worth Rs 712 crore, Business Standard reported.
+Companies like Cipla, Dr Reddy’s Laboratories and Wipro saw gains, while Tata Steel and and Hero MotoCorp were among the under-performers.
+Sentiment was also impacted by the purchase of equities worth Rs 1,502 crore by domestic investors on Tuesday, even as foreign investors sold stocks worth Rs 712 crore reported.
+The BSE Midcap and Smallcap indices outperformed the headline indices, rising by 0.53% and 0.87%.

 Meanwhile, Asian stocks remained mixed after the United States Nasdaq rose to record highs on Tuesday.
 While Japan’s Nikkei traded flat at 19,041.72, Australia’s S&P ASX 200 gained 1% to 5,685.00, AP reported.
 Hong Kong’s Hang Seng index gained 0.4%, while the Shanghai Composite fell by 0.3%.